 Hi 👋, my name is Rich.

-My work has appeared in Nature, the Los Angeles Times, NewScientist, and Newsweek.
+My work has been featured in PBS, Nature, the Los Angeles Times, and NewScientist.

 This website is built with blogdown and Hugo, and deployed using Netlify.